This post is part of my Cooking 101 Series!

 Welcome to Cupcakes 102: All About Frosting!
 This is part 2 of my 3-part series all about cupcakes.
-If you haven’t seen them yet, check out Cupcakes 101: 10 Tips to Bake the Perfect Cupcake and Cupcakes 103: 14 Ways to Decorate Cupcakes Like a Pro!
+If you haven’t seen them yet, check out Cupcakes 101: 10 Tips to Bake the Perfect Cupcake, Cupcakes 103: 14 Ways to Decorate Cupcakes Like a Pro, and Cupcakes 104: How to Store and Freeze Cupcakes!
 Now that we’ve mastered the cupcakes themselves, it’s time to move on to frosting!
 Which is probably the best part of the whole cupcake experience.

 With any frosting, it’s important to pay close attention to consistency.
 If you’re planning on piping the frosting onto cupcakes, your frosting needs to be stiff and able to hold its shape.
 When you mix, take a spatula and pull it through the frosting to form some stiff peaks.
 If the peaks hold without falling over, the frosting is probably thick enough to pipe.
 Fix too-thin frosting by mixing in more powdered sugar a bit at a time.

 Is your frosting ready?
 Good.
 Let’s start piping those cupcakes!